jjbustamante/scalable-web/README.md

 - run: *mvn spring-boot:run*
 - After everything is fine, the microservice should be running in your http://localhost:8080/v1/diff

+## How to check the database

+The database implementation is using InMemory H2 db, also the migration schema was done using liquibase.
+To access the database just open a browser with the following url: http://localhost:8080/h2-console once the application is running

+Use the following parameters to connect:

+*Driver Class:	 org.h2.Driver*
+*JDBC URL:	 jdbc:h2:mem:testdb*
+*User Name: sa*

 ## REST API Documentation

 I tried to configured the REST documentation using swagger, but unfortunately it didn't work, I think some problem with the configuration.
 The swagger-iu is available at: http://localhost:8080/swagger-ui.html when the application is running.